learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/QRcode.md

         # Save the image
         img.save("hello_world_qrcode.png")

-** The version parameter is an integer from 1 to 40 that controls the size of the QR Code (the smallest, version 1, is a 21x21 matrix).
+The **version** parameter is an integer from 1 to 40 that controls the size of the QR Code (the smallest, version 1, is a 21x21 matrix).
 Set to None and use the fit parameter when making the code to determine this automatically.

-** fill_color and back_color can change the background and the painting color of the QR, when using the default image factory.
+**fill_color** and **back_color** can change the background and the painting color of the QR, when using the default image factory.
 Both parameters accept RGB color tuples.

 ```
-img = qr.make_image(back_color=(255, 195, 235), fill_color=(55, 95, 35))
+img = qr.make_image(back_color=(255, 195, 220), fill_color=(55, 95, 70))
 ```

-*** The error_correction parameter controls the error correction used for the QR Code.
+The **error_correction** parameter controls the error correction used for the QR Code.
 The following four constants are made available on the qrcode package:

 ERROR_CORRECT_L: About 7% or less errors can be corrected.